dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 ### Rendering logic

-The declarative markup in a Razor component file (`.razor`) is compiled into a C# method called <xref:Microsoft.AspNetCore.Components.ComponentBase.BuildRenderTree%2A>.
+The declarative markup in a Blazor component file (`.razor`) is compiled into a C# method called <xref:Microsoft.AspNetCore.Components.ComponentBase.BuildRenderTree%2A>.
 When a component renders, <xref:Microsoft.AspNetCore.Components.ComponentBase.BuildRenderTree%2A> executes and builds up a data structure describing the elements, text, and child components of the rendered component.

 Rendering logic can throw an exception.
 An example of this scenario occurs when `@someObject.PropertyName` is evaluated but `@someObject` is `null`.
 For Blazor Server apps, an unhandled exception thrown by rendering logic is fatal to the app's circuit.